Your job in the military is already cool but there’s nothing better than looking good doing it.

 For some of us, we feel the need to buy something just to be cooler.

 Is it even better?

 I started my young infantry life sticking with what Uncle Sam provided.

 I was part of the day when you had to tape everything to prevent buckles from being seen and getting stuck on things.

 When it was time to turn them in, came the cleaning of tape residue.

 Not cool at all.

-Sure we always go with the lowest bidder but at the very least, they have to provide gear that is durable.
+Sure we always go with the lowest bidder but at the very least, they have to provide durable gear.

-Comparing military issue to more popular brands I can say that they are actually equal.
+Comparing military issues to more popular brands I can say that they are equal.